Querying with SQL++

 Before You Start

-This page assumes that you have installed the .NET Analytics SDK, added your IP address to the allowlist, and created a Columnar cluster.
+This page assumes that you have installed the .NET Analytics SDK, added your IP address to the allowlist, and created an Enterprise Analytics cluster.

 Create a collection to work upon by importing the travel-sample dataset into your cluster.